EB48.4 4WD Competition 1/8 Electric Buggy Kit by Tekno RC

 Very tight layout limits ESC options, my Vortex Pro almost had the wires burnt through due to bent drive shaft.
 No M4 mount option for Team Orion motors.
 Used a flat drill bit to fix that.

 Narrow chassis is heavier yet flexes more than MP9E.
 Tekno has a flat chassis, MP9E is flat except the sides curl thereby providing much greater stiffness.
-The grade of aluminium seems higher in the MP9E it feels like adamantium by comparison.

 Option the aluminium centre diff mount.
 Again, plastic is rubbish and another additional expense